 These types of medical costs are provided free of charge to covered patients and are billed to EEOICPA’s medical bill payment agent by medical providers.

 Private Insurers and Medicaid

 Although all medical treatment related to a worker’s injury is covered by EEOICPA, any costs incurred to treat illnesses that are unrelated to exposure must be paid by the patient’s private insurance provider or Medicaid.
-This means that individuals who seek aid from United Energy Workers Healthcare or from a similar establishment can expect only to receive the medical costs associated with treating a listed injury free of charge.
+This means that individuals who seek aid from United Energy Workers Healthcare and Four Corners Health Care or from a similar establishment can expect only to receive the medical costs associated with treating a listed injury free of charge.
 Covered conditions include radiation-induced cancers, such as: